Cross-Modal Causal Relational Reasoning for Event-Level Visual Question Answering

-First, existing visual question answering methods usually focus on relatively simple events like movie \cite{tapaswi2016movieqa}, TV-show \cite{lei2018tvqa} or synthetic videos \cite{yi2019clevrer} where temporal understanding and causality discovery are simply not required to perform well, and ignore more complex and challenging events that require in-depth understanding of the causality, spatial-temporal dynamics, and linguistic relations.
-For example, the only existing large-scale event-level urban visual question answering dataset SUTD-TrafficQA \cite{xu2021sutd} contains six challenging reasoning tasks including basic understanding, event forecasting, reverse reasoning, counterfactual inference, introspection and attribution analysis.
-As shown in Fig. \ref{Fig1}, given a video and an associated question, a typical reasoning process for human is first memorizing relevant objects and their interactions in each video frame (e.g. car run on road, person ride motorbike, across crossing), and then derive the corresponding answer based on these memorized video content.
-However, the event-level counterfactual visual question answering task in Fig. \ref{Fig1} requires the outcome of certain hypothesis (e.g. ``the person did not ride the motorbike across the crossing'') that does not occur in the given video.
-If we just simply correlate relevant visual contents, we cannot to get the right inference result without discovering the hidden spatial-temporal and causal dependencies.
-To accurately reason about the imagined events under the counterfactual condition, the model is required to not only conduct relational reasoning in a hierarchical way but also fully explore the causality, logic, and spatial-temporal dynamic structures of the visual and linguistic content.
-This requires us to conduct causal intervention operation to discover the true causal structure that facilitates answering the question truthfully based on the imagined visual evidence and the correct question intention.
-However, the multi-level interaction and causal relations between the language and spatial-temporal structure of the complex multi-modal events is not fully explored in current methods.
+First, existing visual question answering methods usually focus on simple events that do not require a deep understanding of causality, temporal relations, and linguistic interactions, and tend to overlook more challenging events.
+In Fig. \ref{Fig1}, given a video and an associated question, a typical human reasoning process involves first memorizing the relevant objects and their interactions in each video frame (e.g., car runs on the road, person rides a motorbike across a crossing), then deriving the corresponding answer based on this memorized video content.
+However, the event-level counterfactual visual question answering task in Fig. \ref{Fig1} requires the outcome of certain hypotheses (e.g., ``the person did not ride the motorbike across the crossing'') that do not occur in the given video.
+Simply correlating relevant visual contents cannot get the right inference result without discovering the hidden spatial-temporal and causal dependencies.
+To accurately reason about the imagined events under the counterfactual condition, the model must conduct hierarchical relational reasoning and fully explore the causality, logic, and spatial-temporal dynamic structures of the visual and linguistic content.
+This involves performing causal intervention to discover the true causal structure that facilitates answering the question truthfully based on the imagined visual evidence and the correct question intention.
+However, the multi-level interaction and causal relations between the language and spatial-temporal structure of complex multi-modal events are not fully explored.